lukasoppermann/veare-pre-next/storage/app/articles/151209-lumen-dingo-api-part-3.md

 ---
-title: Building APIs with dingo & lumen\: Transformers, Unit testing & JSON API - PART 3
+series: Building APIs with dingo & lumen; 3
+title: Transforming responses to JSON API standard & adding api unit tests
+category: code
 tags: tag1, tag2
 author: Lukas Oppermann
 description: Learn how to build a php API with dingo & lumen: transformers, unit testing & JSON API.
-next: lumen-dingo-api-part-4
-previous: lumen-dingo-api-part-2
+preview: Working with the json api standard we use dingo to automatically convert our data into the desired format.
+Some additional unit tests make sure we can refactor the code with the knowledge that everything remains operational.
 ---

 > In [Part 2 of building APIs with dingo & lumen](151119-lumen-dingo-api-part-2) we added all the database stuff but our transformer is just passing on the data from the DB.
 Well, that is stupid, so lets fix it.